 - Select an appropriate disk format according to your policies.

 - Review and verify the deployment settings and click “Finish”.

-- When the appliance is successfully created the confirmation pop-up will be displayed and will be displayed in the list of virtual machines deployed on the ESX server in VMware vSphere client interface.
+- When the appliance is successfully created, the confirmation pop-up will be displayed and the list of virtual machines deployed on the ESX server will be displayed in vSphere client interface.

 - In the deployed virtual machines list, right-click on the appliance server and select “Edit Settings...”.